-Wireless chargers come made to two different standards, and some phones don't support both.
-There's the most common, Qi, and the competitor PMA.
+Wireless chargers come made to two different standards, and some phones don’t support both.
+There’s the most common, Qi, and the competitor PMA.
 They function exactly the same, only on different wavelengths, which is why some devices may only support one or the other.
-You'll need to check with your manufacturer to see which kind(s) your phone can use.
+You’ll need to check with Samsung to see which model(s) your phone can use.

 Since you’re going to be leaving this charger out in the open most of the time, it’s a good idea to pick something that meets your expectations for aesthetics.
 Whether you want to match the decor or just have something in your favorite color, there are a fair variety of styles available that can help you meet your needs.

 Unfortunately, we don’t live in a perfect world, and almost anything wireless comes with a few sacrifices.
 With chargers, you’ll find your phone charges much faster when wired unless using a special pad that either supports the Samsung Quick Charging feature (for selected Samsung phones) or that has a high enough quality make.
 You’ll have to keep in mind that every phone is different, so make sure the product you choose has explicitly said it works with your phone model.